epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

 ## Conclusion

-Every Swaptacular currency has an unique *digital coin* (a QR code).
+Every Swaptacular currency has an unique *digital coin*, represented by a QR code.
 The issuer of each currency can publish its digital coin on his/her website, advertisements, business cards etc. Friends can share digital coins with each other, thus expunging the use of their favorite currencies.

 In a further post, I will talk about payment requests.